 The joined veneer can also be glued to various substrates such as MDF, plywood or chipboard.

 The sheets and wood laminates can then be finished on different lacquering lines.
-Through experience and know-how LF is able to deliver consistent products.
+Through experience and know-how Leeuwenburgh Veneer is able to deliver consistent products.
 Efficient but without concessions.
 A finish with liquid paint that follows the structure of the wood.
 Wood must remain wood!